ros-navigation/docs.nav2.org/migration/Kilted.rst

 Add BehaviorTree SubTrees Support
 ---------------------------------

-The BehaviorTree engine now supports SubTrees in different files within directory(s) set through ``bt_search_directories`` parameter.
+The BehaviorTree engine now supports loading SubTrees from multiple files.
 This allows you to modularize your behavior trees into smaller components that can be reused across different trees.
+The .xml files should be located within directory(s) set through the ``bt_search_directories`` parameter.

-The interface now supports passing the behavior tree file or ID as input to the `loadBehaviorTree` method of the BT action server.
+The interface also supports requesting the desired behavior tree as a filepath or as an ID.
-Each behavior tree is now strictly required to have its own unique ID, therefore the need to replace `MainTre` to a unique ID.
-For example, in `navigate_through_poses_w_replanning_and_recovery.xml
+To use the ID or multiple SubTrees features, each behavior tree is required to have its own unique ID - replace `MainTree` with a unique ID.
-` `MainTree` can be replaced with `NavigateThroughPosesWReplanningAndRecovery`.

 Option to have custom window size and poly order in Savitsky-Golay Smoother
 ---------------------------------------------------------------------------